HolyCorn-Software/system/system-changes.md

 .

-Improved page loading algorithm

-Added possibility of turning off frontend compatibility mode with the `IGNORE_COMPAT` flag

-Updated to the latest version of html-hc, with a minor bug fix
+Improved the strictness of the isHalted variable in the http module, that prevents clients from connecting to the server

+Corrected minor bug related to zipping files for the bundle-cache